pheelwell/pheelwell-garden/src/site/notes/Promises of Victory/Worldbuilding/Factions/Cold Heaven Dwarfs/Cold Heaven Dwarfs.md

 - Wallaricus the Wise has crossed paths with several Darkspear Trolls during his travels.
 He is cautious around them but recognizes their potential as allies or enemies depending on their motivations.

 > [!warning] Warning
 > Players should be wary when dealing with Darkspear Trolls.
-Though they may appear as allies on the surface, some may have hidden agendas driven by their allegiance to Naruun.
+Though they may appear as allies on the surface, some may have hidden agendas driven by their allegiance to [[Promises of Victory/Worldbuilding/Factions/Unaffiliated/Naruun\|Naruun]].

 [[Promises of Victory/Worldbuilding/Factions/League of Arathor/Wallaricus the Wise\|Wallaricus the Wise]]: